My Name Is… Hunter

 TYPE OF HOME NEEDED

-- A home who is willing to put the extra work in with me
+- A home who is patient and willing to put in the hard work

 Home checks, Vet checks and Adoption fees apply.